It costs a business an average of more than £30,000 to replace an employee.

 Part Five: Perks and Pay

-Increasingly, employees expert employers to offer staff a range of perks - particularly if the salary isn't at the market rate.
+Increasingly, employees expect employers to offer staff a range of perks - particularly if the salary isn't at the market rate.

-Here we'll explain in more detail about how to use perks and pay to improve employee retention.
+Here we'll explain how to use perks and pay to improve employee retention.

 Choosing the right perks

-If you work on a remote business park, free fruit - or even free lunch - is certainly a desirable perk.
-Employees won't have to rely on a vending machine or lunches brought from home, or wasting their precious lunch hour hiking 15 minutes to the nearest shop.
+If you work in a remote business park, free fruit - or even free lunch - is certainly a desirable perk.
+Employees won't have to rely on a vending machine, lunches brought from home, or wasting their precious lunch hour hiking 15 minutes to the nearest shop.

 Similarly, there's little point in buying gym equipment for the office if you don't have the room to dedicate to it.

-Once you've narrowed down your list of viable perks, you need to think about them in terms of costs and benefits - direct and indirect.
+Once you've narrowed down your list of viable perks, you need to think of costs and benefits - both direct and indirect.

 For example, offering free fruit to staff might cost you £20 a week, and you might lose half an hour of productive time finding a provider and setting up recurring orders.